drewpgilmore/dynasty/README.md

 Do they suffice for 99.99% of fantasy football newbies & enthusiasts alike?
 Yes.
 Do they suffice for us?
 Absolutely 100% No.

 ### 9 teams, 1 problem
 The issue, *nay* the catastrophe arose when our league went from 10 teams to 9.
-The trad'l matchup model left an odd man out each week, which seemed like a waste of everyone's time.
+The trad'l matchup model left an odd man out each week, which seemed like a waste of a week for that person.
 A bye week is helpful when you're managing *real* NFL football players, but yields no such benefit to the fantasy manager.

 ### A scoreboard for the rest of us
 The solution to this problem was a scoring methodology in which the entire league competes against itself each week.
 The fruit of your efforts is a weekly score corresponding to the inverse of your rank that week.
-For example, in our assymetrical 9-team league, the team with the highest team score gets 9 points as their plunder; the lowest gets 1 point, etc.
+For example, in our assymetrical 9-team league, the team with the highest team score gets 9 points as their plunder; the lowest gets 1 point, etc. This creates a distinct difference from a total points-for model in that it isolates each week, and gives high-performing teams a more meaningful result than simply a W. Perhaps the most enticing feature is that it brings league-wide suspense into Monday night, as inidividual performances on MNF can push multiple teams up the scoreboard.